severo/data-grid-cartograms/countries/it/collegi/1913_Guerzoni/README.md

 - socialisti (socialists)
 - repubblicani (republicans)

-Each district has a result corresponding of one of the party listed above.
+Each district has a result corresponding to one of the parties listed above.

 ## Source